Scenic Rim walking tours with Spicers Retreats

 Spicers Canopy is the perfect place to spend the first two nights on this trip.
 Sleeping in a tent — permanent or otherwise — lends itself to a feeling of adventure.
 And that’s despite the fact that these particular tents come with queen size beds, feather down pillows, gorgeous white linen and a separate day bed to relax on between walks.

-To get the ball rolling, we hike 13km through the Main Range National Park to the peak of Mt Mitchell, which is bathed in low-hanging cloud.
-While the tracks are well maintained it’s not a walk to be sniffed at – especially coming down from the peak which can be steep and treacherously slippery.
+To get the ball rolling, we hike 13 kilometres through the Main Range National Park to the peak of Mount Mitchell, which is bathed in low-hanging cloud.
+While the tracks are well maintained it’s not a walk to be sniffed at — especially coming down from the peak which can be steep and treacherously slippery.

 Watch our video of this experience: